 Most people recognize that the most extreme position on any issue is seldom the best.
 Likewise, the lowest exposure guideline number is not necessarily the best number.
 At the far extreme, we could all be advised to live in a welded steel box with no windows and a leakproof RF door.
 How practical is that, and how good would that quality of life be?
 It is time we allowed reason to prevail over fear.

-We are sometimes presented with questions about precautionary guidelines referenced or developed by other organizations.
-The frequency at which this occurs has prompted drafting of the following comments about the guidelines being used by one group:
+We are sometimes presented with questions about the guidelines referenced by other organizations.
+The frequency at which this occurs has prompted the following comments about the guidelines being used by some groups:

 There is no stated scientific basis for the recommended levels.
-They seem to be derived from what a small group of people in Germany (possibly one person) felt were best, based on their personal experience.
-In at least one case, they were based upon the lowest displayable level on the instrument that their practitioners are all advised to use.
-Such recommendations are neither objective nor verifiable through testing, and could not be generalized to whole populations.
+They seem to be derived from what a small group of people (possibly one person) felt were best, based on their personal experience.
+In at least one case, they were based upon the lowest displayable level on the instrument that their practitioners are advised to use.
+Such recommendations are neither objective nor scientifically verifiable, and should not be generalized to whole populations.
 This is an example of how science should not be done.

-The lowest recommended levels are often unachievable in a typical suburban or urban environment without shielding the building, or at least shielding specific rooms of the building.
+The lowest recommended exposure level is often unachievable in a typical suburban or urban environment without shielding the building, or at least shielding specific rooms of the building.
 Any recommendation which implies that most people in the world today are living in a hazardous environment should be considered suspect.
 At the best, it is fear-mongering that fosters the development of phantom illness.
-At the worst, it could be viewed as a crass ploy to sell shielding material.
-Most practitioners are fundamentally responsible and highly ethical people who are committed to making a positive difference in their clients' lives, but reliance on a baseless standard threatens public perception of their group, and their own personal integrity.
+Most practitioners in this field are fundamentally responsible and highly ethical people who are committed to making a positive difference in their clients' lives, but reliance on a baseless standard threatens public perception of their organization.

 Measurement of the emissions from cell towers presents particular technical challenges beyond those encountered for broadcast antenna sites.
 To understand these challenges, a few comments about radio frequency measurement are required.